Tight Bounds for The Price of Fairness: Upper Bounds for The Price of Max-Min Fairness

-Finally, we provide an instance of $U$ to illustrate that the above valuations of $l^*$, $x^*$, and $y^*$ (or $c^*$) can be achieved, which implies that the upper bound in Theorem \ref{thme} is tight.
-For a given $L=(L_1,L_2,\cdots,L_n)$, we can derive the corresponding $S_1,S_2$, and $l^*$, and define:
+Finally, for any vector of maximum achievable utilities, $\vect{L}$, we construct below an instance of $U$ to illustrate that the above values of $l^*$, $x^*$, and $y^*$ (or $\vect{c}^*$) can be achieved, which implies that the upper bound in Theorem \ref{thme} is tight.
+Specifically, for a given $\vect{L}=(L_1,L_2,\dots,L_n)$, we can derive the corresponding $S^M_1,S^M_2$, and $l^*$, and define:

-If $l^*=\max\{S_1\}$, $(n-l^*-1)L_{l^*+1}< \sum_{i=1}^{l^*} L_i $, and thus $Y$ is always positive.
+If $l^*=\max S^M_1$, $(n-l^*-1)L_{l^*+1}< \sum_{i=1}^{l^*} L_i $, and thus $Y$ is always positive.
 We then construct a utility set $U=\{u\, |\, 0\leq u_i \leq L_i,~\sum_{i=1}^n c_i u_i \leq 1\}$, where

-Now, recall that to obtain the MMF solution, we initially maximize the minimum ratio of players' utilities to their corresponding maximum achievable utilities, i.e., $\max_{u\in U} \min_{i\in N } u_i/L_i$.
-In the above specific example, the solution to this max-min optimization problem can be shown to be $\bar u :=\{L_1/(Y+n-l^*),L_2/(Y+n-l^*),\cdots,L_n/(Y+n-l^*)\}$, at which, obviously, all the ratios of the players utilities to their maximum achievable utilities are equal.
-Since at $\bar u$, the constraint $\sum_{i=1}^l c_iu_i \leq 1$ in $U$ is satisfied as equality, and since all $c_i's$ are positive, any increase in the utility of any of the players will violate this constraint.
-Therefore, $\bar u$ must be the MMF solution.
+Now, recall that to obtain the MMF solution, we initially maximize the minimum ratio of players' utilities to their corresponding maximum achievable utilities, i.e., $\max_{\vect{u} \in U} \min_{i\in N } u_i/L_i$.
+In the above specific example, the solution to this max-min optimization problem can be shown to be $\bar{\vect{u}} :=(L_1/(Y+n-l^*),L_2/(Y+n-l^*),\dots,L_n/(Y+n-l^*))$, at which, obviously, all the ratios of the players utilities to their maximum achievable utilities are equal.
+Since at $\bar{\vect{u}}$, the constraint $\sum_{i=1}^l c_iu_i \leq 1$ in $U$ is satisfied as equality, and since all $c_i's$ are positive, any increase in the utility of any of the players will violate this constraint.
+Therefore, $\bar{\vect{u}}$ must be the MMF solution.

-Furthermore, since the utilitarian solution, $u^*$, for this example is $u^*=\{L_1,\cdots,L_{l^*},(1-Y)L_{l^*+1},0,\cdots,0\}$, the price of MMF for this example is
+Furthermore, since the utilitarian solution, $\vect{u}^*$, for this example is $\vect{u}^*=(L_1,\dots,L_{l^*},(1-Y)L_{l^*+1},0,\dots,0)$, the price of MMF for this example is

 \epr